J-Afzal/Lane-and-Object-Detection/README.md

 # Build Lane and Object Detection
-cmake -S . -B ./build -D "CMAKE_BUILD_TYPE=Release" cmake --build ./build --config Release
+cmake -S . -B ./build -D "CMAKE_BUILD_TYPE=Release" cmake --build ./build --config Release --parallel 8

-./build/lane-and-object-detection/lane-and-object-detection OR ./build/lane-and-object-detection/lane-and-object-detection.exe
+curl -o .\resources\yolo\yolov7.weights https://github.com/AlexeyAB/darknet/releases/download/yolov4/yolov7.weights

+./build/lane-and-object-detection/lane-and-object-detection -i ./tests/performance_tests/benchmark.mp4 -y ./resources/yolo/
 ```

+CUDA is supported by OpenCV but would require a CUDA enabled OpenCV installation which both the PowerShell helper module and the
+manual instructions don't do.

 > [!WARNING]
+> If on Windows make sure to run the above within a Visual Studio Developer Command Prompt otherwise you may see errors around
-> If on Windows make sure to add -G "NMake Makefiles" otherwise the required dlls may not be in the correct location.
+> `cl.exe` not being found.
+Also, if on Windows make sure to add -G "NMake Makefiles" otherwise the required dlls may not be in
+> the expected locations for the above instructions.

 Here are the full list of options for Lane and Object Detection: